Skip to content

 Your Trusted Team is made up of people that you and your child can count on to point out what Thumbs Down skills still need work.
 The focus is on supporting skill development.
 The people on your child’s Trusted Team understand that learning is a process during which mistakes happen.

 When your children are younger, you will work with them to choose who is on their Trusted Team.
 The TDSU approach grows with your child.
 As they get older they will come to rely on their peers to be their Trusted Team.
-Children who learn social media skills using the TDSU approach have integrated the idea that pointing out mistakes is a way to help their friends have a positive and successful social media presence.
+Children who learn the TDSU skills integrate the idea that pointing out mistakes is a way to help their friends have positive and successful online interactions.